NoahShore/City_Green_Sapce_and_Health/README.md

 The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, SQL database.

 ### Programs Used
-    SQL alchemy was used to clean the datasets
+    SQLAlchemy was used to clean the datasets
     SQL (Postgres 14) was used to create a database with the cvs files with the data utilized and to show that it ran properly (screenshots attached).
     CSS was used to style our HTML document
     HTML/json was used to create the interactive dashboard and visualizations for the project using d3 and leaftlet